 Making seedless watermelon, popular since the ’90s, is a different process.
 Much like horses mating with donkeys to produce mules, seedless watermelons are hybrids–a mix of two species or varieties of plants or animals.
 Two mules cannot make more mules as they are sterile.
 The same is true of seedless watermelons.

 The common watermelon (a diploid watermelon) has two sets of chromosomes.
-A chemical called cholchicine (pronounced kowl-chuh-seen), from the autumn crocus plant, is used on seeds causing the plant to grow four chromosome flowers.
-By pollinating a four chromosome flower with a two chromosome flower, an infertile watermelon with three chromosomes called a triploid is born.
+Colchicine (pronounced kowl-chuh-seen) from the autumn crocus plant is used on seeds causing the plant to grow four-chromosome flowers.
+By pollinating a four-chromosome flower with a two-chromosome flower, an infertile watermelon with three chromosomes called a triploid is born.

 It sure sounds fishy; that changing the number of chromosomes isn’t considered genetically altering.
 But a GMO uses genetic engineering to alter DNA.
-(DNA stands for deoxyribonucleic acid, which is the molecule comprising the genetic code of organisms.)
-While a chemical from a different plant, the autumn crocus, is used to create a chromosomal change in the original seed, no genes from other organisms are used to modify a watermelon’s DNA.
-In other words, there is no manipulation of the genes to create seedlessness.
+(DNA stands for deoxyribonucleic acid, the molecule comprising organisms’ genetic code.)
+While a chemical from a different plant, the autumn crocus, creates a chromosomal change in the original seed, no genes from other organisms are used to modify a watermelon’s DNA.
+In other words, genes are not manipulated to create seedlessness.

 The oxymoron of watermelon

-So, how do you grow seedless watermelon if they have don’t have seeds you can plant?
+So, how do you grow seedless watermelons if they don’t have seeds you can plant?
 It sounds like an oxymoron.
 (I adore that word, which means self-contradictory.)
-You’ll need to plant both four-chromosome seeds and two-chromosome seeds next to each other, so when they flower, they can cross-pollinate and produce watermelons with three chromosomes making them seedless.
+You’ll need to grow four-chromosome seeds and two-chromosome seeds next to each other so that when they flower, they can cross-pollinate and produce watermelons with three chromosomes making them seedless.
 And yes, you can grow seedless watermelon organically by not using pesticides or chemicals.

 It isn’t easy to explain, and I’m hardly an expert.
 I’d still like to spit watermelon seeds for old times’ sake.
 But I’ve outgrown the curiosity of what happens when you eat the seeds.
 Maturity sometimes changes the magic.
-Bittersweet (yes indeedy, another oxymoron).
+Bittersweet (yes, indeedy, another oxymoron).
 Garden Dilemmas?
-AskMaryStone@gmail.com (and now on your favorite Podcast PODCAST
+AskMaryStone@gmail.com and your favorite Podcast App.